Robbel121/Ethernet-Packet-Processor/README.md

 -Frame Length Validator: enforces a minimum(60 bytes from IEE 802.3) and maximum(1514 bytes/MTU) amount of bytes for data frame size.

--Packet FIFO: buffers paylaod bytes from frames that pass all tests.
+-Packet FIFO: buffers payload bytes from frames that pass all tests.

 -Status LED's: indicates real-time pass/drops/errors on onbaord LED's.